ASUS OC GUIDE

 ASUS RAM slots are physically located closer to the CPU which improves latency & helps RAM OC.

 Please don't try to cut corners & directly copy the screenshot settings without reading.
-Some are just to show the options & are part of different OCs.
-So you will have to actually read first xD
+Some are just to show the options & are part of different Overclocks.
+This CPU is Delided, the Die is Sanded & has Liquid Metal.
+So consider the Voltages as the highest (max) possible on Air/Water Cooling.

 There is a pin on the board that you can switch depending on whether you want better performance or use normal safe settings.
 At first boot, Asus boards gives you 2 options (F1 & F3).
 F1 is Normal Settings & F3 is what you want for Overclocking (unlocks the Power Limits automatically).
 So it asks you when you start the BIOS for the first time (or after resetting CMOS).
 Thats the 1st thing you should do.
 Then you can set AI OC Tuner to Manual (sometimes XMP profile can cause instability if you aim for high RAM OC - sometimes it interferes and hinders the OC, so disabling it is something to keep in mind.
-I always use Manual when RAM OC).
+I always use Manual when RAM OC but you can use XMP - If its good XMP profile the timings might be tighter & that way have a good starting point, especially if you dont plan to set all timings manually.
+I guess that depends on the platform & RAM).

-The other two options are 2 XMP profiles.
+There are two XMP profiles.
 XMP1 loads only the first few timings and leaves the rest to the Motherboard.
 XMP2 loads the full XMP profile without the help of the board.
 Sometimes except for frequency & timings, XMP can change BCLK frequency &/or MCE (MultiCore Enhancement).
-That depends on the motherboard.
+That depends on the motherboard (for ex.
+AsRock do that sometimes).

 The next option is BCLK Frequency.
 Its one of the most important & fundamental options in the System.
 BCLK is the internal system clock.
 It affects the CPU frequency but also affects the clock speed of other parts in the System.
 In CometLake (10gen) Intel decoupled the DMI/PCIe from the Base Clock to ensure flexibility & potentially better stability when OC (DMI is Direct Media Interface - similar to PCIe.
 DMI is a link b/w the Chipset & CPU).
-In some BIOSes is called DMI Clock, in others PCIe ClockIt can be useful but not all boards have this option in their UEFI (so if you have only BCLK on 10gen & up it probably affects DMI/PCIe as well, like its in older generations).
-So increasing BCLK helps with Internet Adapters & GPUs in that sense (potentially better Hit-Reg).
-U essentially OC PCIe & RAM along with the CPU that way.
+Look at them as your System Main Highways where data travels.
+In some BIOSes is called DMI Clock, in others PCIe ClockIt can be useful but if u dont know what u doing you can increase the overall latency.
+Maybe thats why not all boards have this option in their UEFI but only BCLK (if you have only BCLK on 10gen & up it affects both DMI/PCIe, like its in older generations).
+So increasing BCLK frequency speeds up Internet packet processing & GPUs in that sense, everything related with them (better Hit-Reg).
+U essentially OC DMI, PCIe & RAM along with the CPU that way but it can cause instability if push too much.
 It used to even affect the Sata Hard Disks at some point (fun fact: Intel had overclockable SSDs but decided not to release them at the last moment).
-So when increasing BCLK you should adjust the RAM frequency for stability reasons (or you can aim for max RAM OC).
+So when increasing BCLK you should adjust the RAM frequency for stability reasons (or you can aim for max RAM OC that way).
 CPU Multiplayer affects only the CPU clock speed while BCLK speeds up almost the whole system.
 Intel is gradually decoupling BCLK from the other components for the last few generations.
 Some boards have external Clock Gen which improves the BCLK OC.
 If you have non-K CPU you can OC it that way if the board have external Clock Gen.

 BCLK Spread Spectrum: It reduces electromagnetic interference.
-Disable to achieve higher clock speeds when overclocking.
+Usually Disable to achieve higher clock speeds/Stability when overclocking.

 CPU SVID Support should be disabled if you aim for High OC (usually manual voltage).
 It disables Adaptive Voltage Mode or AI OC.
 So you need it enabled if use Adaptive/Offset voltage modes.
 CPU VID sends requests to the board what voltage is needed for the current load & frequency.
 And SVID Behavior helps you adjust these voltage requests based on the options which represent different scenarios.